mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ## 6. Queries

-A query is a request to a database.
-The query can ask for information from the database, write new data to the database, update existing information in the database, or delete records from the database.
-Each time you query a database with CFML, you get the data (the recordset) and the query variables; together they make up the query object. ```cfquery``` passes SQL statements to the "datasource".
-The "datasource" is set in the ColdFusion administrator.
+A query is a request sent to a database.
+A query can be used to ask a database for information, write new data to the database, update existing information in the database, or delete records from the database.
+Each time you query a database with CFML, you get the data (also known as the recordset) and the query variables; together they make up the query object.
+In tag-based CFML the ```cfquery``` instruction passes SQL statements to the "datasource", which is set in the ColdFusion administrator.
+In script-based CFML, which is quite different from our tag-based implementation, we use the ```query``` instruction.

 #### Tag